camas/seclists-c/README.md

 This fork of [SecLists](https://github.com/danielmiessler/SecLists/) adds a few extra things.
 Mainly scripts to combine common lists, sort them and then remove any duplicates.

-Updates from upstream should be pulled roughly whenever there is a new upstream release.
+Updates from upstream are pulled when I feel like it.

+## Changes

+- Added list `Discovery/DNS/bitquark-subdomains-top1000000.txt`
+- Added script `c-extensions/check_blank_ends.sh` which checks every `.txt` file for a trailing `\n`
+- Added script `c-extensions/combine.sh` which creates sorted, unique combinations of related files

+## Upstream readme

 The upstream readme is left as-is below.